Fact Check: Trump says he's about the most successful president ever

 Like many of Trump's claims, there's a grain of truth here: The president has signed a lot of bills.

-In his first 100 days, Trump signed more bills into law than all but two presidents in the last 84 years; since that point, he’s continued to add to that number, signing a total of 39 bills, according to GovTrack (actually, five more than he bragged Monday when he said it was more than 34.)
+In his first 100 days, Trump signed more bills into law than all but two presidents in the last 84 years; since that point, he's continued to add to that number, signing a total of 38 bills, according to GovTrack (actually, four more than he bragged Monday when he said it was more than 34.)

 But a stack of paper does not productivity make: As PolitiFact noted previously, "None of the bills Trump has signed into law are particularly significant."

-Note: CORRECTION: (JUNE 13, 11:59 a.m.
-ET) An earlier version of this article misstated the number of bills President Donald Trump has signed.
-It is 38, not 39.